Batrick-Reizon/greenden-tailwind/README.md

-# Greenden
+# Greenden Website
-Greenden is a modern and visually appealing e-commerce website for plant and gardening essentials, built using *Tailwind CSS* for a responsive and elegant UI.
+Greenden is a modern and visually appealing e-commerce website for plant and gardening essentials, built using **Tailwind CSS** for a responsive and elegant UI.

 ## Features
 - Fully responsive design using Tailwind CSS